nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 </div>

-The StorageHandler interacts with the other classes as shown in the *Sequence Diagram* where it shows how the StorageHandler loads the local user data json file upon the resumption of the program.
+The StorageHandler interacts with the other classes as shown in the *Sequence Diagram* where it shows how the StorageHandler loads the local user data json file as well as the user plans json file upon the resumption of the program.
 <div align="center">
 <img src="UML/Images/LoadingUserCareerData.png" />
 <p>